Joseph Abiodun Balogun: Career

-In 2015, Balogun delivered the third Christopher Ajao's keynote speech at the 55th Annual Conference of the Nigeria Society of Physiotherapy.
-In 2017, he gave the second Distinguished University Guest Lecture at the University of Medical Sciences, Ondo City, Nigeria.
-Balogun serves on the editorial board of the International Journal of Physiotherapy Theory and Practice.
+Balogun's work has contributed to the development of discourse and practice in health science education internationally.
+In 2015, he delivered the third Christopher Ajao keynote speech at the 55th Annual Conference of the Nigeria Society of Physiotherapy.
+In 2017, he delivered the second Distinguished University Guest Lecture at the University of Medical Sciences in Ondo City, Nigeria.
+In 2021, he gave the inaugural keynote address at the International Association of Nigerian Physical Therapists Conference, further solidifying his influence in the field.